MarieChen27/E-Commerce-Marketing-KPIs-Analysis/README.md

-# E-Commerce Marketing Key Performance Indicators Analysis
+# E-Commerce Marketing KPIs Analysis
 This is a repository for the class project of Introduction to Data Science in UCLA Extension.
 <img src="https://images.unsplash.com/photo-1563013544-824ae1b704d3?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1050&q" width="640" height="426"><br/>
 @photo by rupixen.com on Unsplash